Alamao4523/CERBERUS-AGI/README.md

 💓 Potential Use Cases (Examples):
 > 1.  📈 Trader Agent AI-driven trading based on charts, news & live app data
 > 2.  🎮 Game Automation.
 Human-like farming, healing & repetitive gameplay
-> 3.  📱 Growth Engine Social workflows executed physically — not fragile APIs
+> 3.  📱 Growth Engine Social Media workflows executed physically — not fragile APIs
 > 4.  💓 Unique in helping for 0nlyFans related Marketing
 > 5.  📅 Digital Secretary - Automates repetitive iOS tasks & your daily workflows
 > 6.  🧠 AI Bridge - Allows AI to solve CAPTCHAs, puzzles, skip intrusive ads & also perform on dynamic changing UI logic btw
+> 7.  📱 App Testing: Perfect for stress testing during months, and performance monitoring.
+> 8.  📈 Workflow Data Automation: Batch file processing and data analysis.
+> 9.  🎮 Smart Control: Responsive scripts using the own sensor data of the device.

 And many more to come...
 This are examples only — legality depends on your jurisdiction.